NHSDigital/nhs-app-api/docs/Getting-Started.md

 You will be prompted for parameters when needed.
 Alternatively you can follow the [manual instructions](How-Tos/configure-azure-dev-ops-feeds.md#manually-configure-feeds).

+If you have trouble getting package feeds setup, you can [check the troubleshooting steps here](https://dev.azure.com/nhsapp/NHS%20App/_wiki/wikis/MonoRepo/649/getting-started)

 ## Secrets

 The team use [Keybase](https://keybase.io) to share and synchronise secrets.
-Sign up for an account if you don't already have one, and ask a friendly tech lead to add you to the team.
+Sign up for an account if you don't already have one, and ask a friendly tech lead to add you to the NHSOnline team.

 The secrets required for running the app locally are stored in the folder (`team/nhsonline/development_secrets`).
 If the keybase filesystem integration is installed and running these will be automatically copied to your home directory (`~/.nhsonline/secrets`) when the NHS App is run using make.
 Otherwise an error will be reported and the necessary files should be manually copied across.

+You may receive `Error Code 2806` after getting access to the Keybase files,  It can take an hour or more for the automated process to apply permissions to keybase files.

 ## Docker

 Locate the following file in Keybase: `team/nhsonline/docker-login.sh`.

-Copy the file to the root of your local repository and then run the script.
+Copy the file to the root of your local repository.
+When copying `team/nhsonline/docker-login.sh` also copy `team/nhsonline/docker.password` to the same location and then run the `team/nhsonline/docker-login.sh` script in terminal.

-This will need to be done only once at the beginning of your set up to prevent an "Authentification Required" error when building.
+This will need to be done only once at the beginning of your set up to prevent an "Authentication Required" error when building.